200sc/bebop/README.md

 Original bebop requires semicolons after field definitions, and so do we.
 It seems practical for the language parser to treat newlines as semicolons (as Go does).

+We should be able to generate server code with handlers given all valid messages have op codes.

 ## Credit